ORNL-AMO/MEASUR-Service/README.md

     https://github.com/ORNL-AMO/AMO-Tools-Suite

-In order to run the service, use:
+In order to run the service, run:

     set-up.sh